lloyh/lloyh.github.io/CS460/HW7/index.md

 ## Homework 7

+This assignment is a single-page responsive application.
+The page loads from the server and presents an interface to load Gif images that the server pulls from Giphy.com via an API.

 ### Requirement 1

-Has a single page Javascript application; all functionality is driven by AJAX calls Javascript is in a separate file in the Scripts folder and is included via @section.
+Has a single page Javascript application; all functionality is driven by AJAX calls Javascript is in a separate file in the Scripts folder and is included via "@section".
 Uses jQuery.

 ```js
 $("#searchButton").click(function () {